MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Team-Attack-And-Defense/content.md

         self.armors = list()
         self.deaths = 0
         self.kills = 0

+    def add_armor(self, armor):
+        ''' Add armor to armors list.'''

     def defend(self):
         '''
-        This method should run the defend
+        This method should run the block
         method on each piece of armor and calculate the total defense.

-        If the hero's health is 0, the hero is out of play and should return 0 defense points.
+        If the hero's health is 0
+        return 0
         '''
         pass